basti/icebergist.com/source/_posts/2016-03-23-rake-db-migrate-vs-rake-db-schema-load.markdown

 published: true
 ---

-Sooner or later every new ruby developer need to understand  differences between this two common rake task.
-Basically, simple definition tell us everything we need to know:
+Sooner or later every new Ruby developer needs to understand  differences between this two common rake tasks.
+Basically, a simple definition tells us everything we need to know:

 + `rake db:migrate` runs migrations that have not run yet
 + `rake db:schema:load` loads the schema.db file into database.